swapnilmalviya-git/Brain-Tumor-Segmentation-Using-Brats-Dataset/readme.txt

 python3 code/train_ResUnet_2d.py

-The dataset can be downloded from: http://braintumorsegmentation.org/
+The dataset can be downloaded from: http://braintumorsegmentation.org/